isomerpages/govtech-gobusiness-main/pages/solutionrepo/eqt-Bttry-oprtd-wst-collcton-qt-Envronmntl-Srvcs.md

 **Description**

-The equipment (autonomous or one man operated) is able to facilitate the collection of waste from point to point.
-It should be able to carry bins of at least 660L in capacity.
-Examples of features include bin-lifting, towing, pulling and transporting of waste.

-There is an equipment cap.
-Please refer to BGP for details.
+A battery-operated vehicular waste collection system (e.g. cart, platform truck), used for waste collection and transportation.
+It must have at least one of the following:
+(i) able to transport bins of at least 660L,
+(ii) a towing capacity of at least 300kg,
+(iii) a load capacity of at least 100kg.

 ## Solution Packages Option(s)